Algoryx/click-mirror/README.md

 ## Introduction

-The main idea behind click is to enable a non-OpenPLX controller talking to a OpenPLX enabled AGX Simulation in way configurable by OpenPLX.
+The main idea behind click is to enable a non-OpenPLX controller talking to an OpenPLX enabled AGX Simulation in way configurable by OpenPLX.

 There are three main considerations